davidbonn/pi-cv-env/README.md

-# Pi Base
+# Pi CV Environment

-Scripts and artifacts used to build the base raspberry pi environment.
+Scripts and artifacts used to build the base raspberry pi computer vision environment.
-These tools will build you a base opencv/scikit-learn environment that is boots readonly to save the life of your SD card.
+These tools will build you a base opencv/scikit-learn environment that boots readonly to increase the life of your SD card.

 ## What's here